google-ai-edge/mediapipe/docs/solutions/hands.md

 // For video input and result rendering with OpenGL.
 HandsOptions handsOptions =
     HandsOptions.builder()
-        .setMode(HandsOptions.STREAMING_MODE)  // API soon to become
+        .setStaticImageMode(false)
-        .setMaxNumHands(1)                     // setStaticImageMode(false)
+        .setMaxNumHands(1)
         .setRunOnGpu(true).build();
 Hands hands = new Hands(this, handsOptions);
 hands.setErrorListener(
     (message, e) -> Log.e(TAG, "MediaPipe Hands error:" + message));

-// Initializes a new VideoInput instance and connects it to MediaPipe Hands.
+// Initializes a new VideoInput instance and connects it to MediaPipe Hands Solution.
 VideoInput videoInput = new VideoInput(this);
 videoInput.setNewFrameListener(
     textureFrame -> hands.send(textureFrame));